nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 In the next chapter we are going to learn HTML and CSS to add more features to our simple application.

+Next application will be a
+- chapter2: bucket list HTML/CSS
+- chapter3: bucket list (TodoMVC examples)

 ***

 **Disclaimer: This book is a work-in-progress.**